perryf/switch-game-ratings/README.md

   - i.e. change "/assests/" to "./assests/"
 - need to figure out a way around this...

--- todos...
--- if price is 0, don't show price field $
--- add games: witcher, star of providence, toejam and earl, earthbound
----- review these as well
--- check other games I've missed
+- TODO...
+- try getting rid of `json-schema-to-ts` & `ts-algebra` in `package.json` (should be in package-lock as dependencies of other packages)
+- and adding `npm install --package-lock-only` first line of `commands:` in `amplify.yml` -- add games: toejam and earl, links awakening, double check if missing others -- finish all review these as well
 -- remove \n fake line break I put in reviews
 -- proof read reviews
--- finish filtering & sorting
--- fix number of players input
--- add genres roguelike, etc $
--- remove extra files like switch-games-owned, etc...
--- clear filters when close filters -- need to test